If you are dialysis dependent, you may wonder if you can still take a cruise.

 Continuous Ambulatory Peritoneal Dialysis is done without any machines.

-Guests are able to bring on their own machines on the cruise.
+Guests can bring their own machines on the cruise.

 How Do Dialysis Treatments Work on Cruise Ships?